FDU-donglab/CoP/README.md

 | $\mathcal{L}_{\text{noise}}$ | MSE loss for noise parameter regression | $\beta = 0.5$ |

 ---
+### Model Zoo
+Our paper is under reviewed at Nature, and we will release the model weights and pre-trained models after the review.
 ## 🗂️ Project Structure

 ```